 by sinking, burning or destroying their ships & Vessels wherever you shall find them.

-That December, Jefferson noted in his First Annual Message (precursor to the SOTU we know today):
+That December, Jefferson noted in his First Annual Message:

 Our commerce in the Mediterranean was blockaded and that of the Atlantic in peril.
 The arrival of our squadron dispelled the danger.
 One of the Tripolitan cruisers having fallen in with and engaged the small schooner Enterprise, commanded by Lieutenant Sterret, which had gone as a tender to our larger vessels, was captured, after a heavy slaughter of her men, without the loss of a single one on our part.
 The bravery exhibited by our citizens on that element will, I trust, be a testimony to the world that it is not the want of that virtue which makes us seek their peace, but a conscientious desire to direct the energies of our nation to the multiplication of the human race, and not to its destruction.